WikiConference North America: WikiConference USA (2014–2015)

-WikiConference North America (2016–present)
+WikiConference North America

+2010s

-The third annual event, called WikiConference North America, was held in San Diego's Central Library during October 7–10, 2016.
+The third annual event, renamed to WikiConference North America, was held in San Diego's Central Library during October 7–10, 2016.
 The conference's scope was increased to include Wikimedians in Canada and Mexico, and the event featured a series of edit-a-thons.
 Alex Madva, an assistant professor at California State Polytechnic University, Pomona and contributor to the American Philosophical Association's blog, coordinated one on October 8 to improve articles about philosophy and philosophers.
 The American Chemical Society sponsored another to improve coverage of chemistry and notable chemists.
 Mike Connolly Miskwish of the Campo Indian Reservation, who also serves as an adjunct faculty member of Native American studies at San Diego State University, facilitated an edit-a-thon in conjunction with Indigenous Peoples' Day to improve Wikipedia articles about indigenous peoples.

 Katherine Maher, executive director of the Wikimedia Foundation, facilitated a Wikimedia movement strategy session, and Kelly Doyle, who was hired by West Virginia University Libraries as the first Wikipedian in residence for focusing on gender equality, also presented at the conference.
 On the day preceding the conference, a "Wiki Culture Crawl" was organized at Balboa Park, allowing editors to visit affiliated museums free of charge for the purpose of improving Wikipedia articles related to local GLAMs and other cultural institutions.
-Convene, a monthly journal published by the Professional Convention Management Association, said the 2016 event was "organized just the way you might expect that contributors to the world’s largest online encyclopedia would approach the task: using the 'wiki' collaborative approach."
+Convene, a monthly journal published by the Professional Convention Management Association, said the 2016 event was "organized just the way you might expect that contributors to the world's largest online encyclopedia would approach the task: using the 'wiki' collaborative approach."
 The journal's Barbara Palmer also noted that Sydney Poore, Rosie Stephenson-Goodknight, and other organizers all lived outside California.
 On the conference's final day, attendees created the "WikiConference North America User Group" to document best practices for organizing Wikimedia events.

 The 2017 event was held at Le Centre Sheraton Hotel in Montreal during August 9–10, as a pre-conference to Wikimania, the official annual conference of the Wikimedia Foundation.
-The 2018 conference was held in Columbus, Ohio, October 18–21, at Ohio State University's Thompson Memorial Library and other campus locations.
-The 2019 event was held at the Massachusetts Institute of Technology, Cambridge, Massachusetts, mainly in the Ray and Maria Stata Center, during November 8–11.
-The 2020 conference took place virtually during December 11–13 because of the COVID-19 pandemic.
-The 2021 event was also held virtually during October 8–10 and included a Wiknic in New York City.
+In 2018, WikiConference North America was held in Columbus, Ohio, October 18–21, at Ohio State University's Thompson Memorial Library and other campus locations.
+The 2019 event was held at the Massachusetts Institute of Technology in Cambridge, mainly in the Ray and Maria Stata Center, during November 8–11.